pgjdbc/pgjdbc/pgjdbc/src/test/java/org/postgresql/test/README.md

 found in the example in section 7 below.

 Please note that JUnit provides several convenience methods to check for conditions.
-See the TestCase class in the Javadoc documentation of JUnit, which is installed on your system.
-For example, you can compare two integers using TestCase.assertEquals(int expected, int actual).
+See the Assert class in the Javadoc documentation of JUnit, which is installed on your system.
+For example, you can compare two integers using Assert.assertEquals(int expected, int actual).
 This method will print both values in case of a failure.

-To simply report a failure use TestCase.fail().
+To simply report a failure use Assert.fail().

 The JUnit FAQ explains how to test for a thrown exception.

-Avoid the use of the deprecated TestCase.assert(), since it collides with the new assert keyword in the Java 2 platform version 1.4.

 As a rule, the test suite should succeed.
 Any errors or failures
 - which may be caused by bugs in the JDBC driver, the backend or